 Conclusion: It was verified as being adequate for all the mentioned impurities of codeine phosphate hemihydrate.
 The described method was found to be useful for routine purity testing and was also found suitable for the analysis of the stability samples of the drug product.

-Quality Assurance of R&D, Abdi İbrahim R&D Center, Istanbul, Analytical development, Abdi İbrahim R&D Center, İstanbul
+Quality Assurance of R&D, Abdi İbrahim R&D Center, Istanbul, Analytical Development Department, Abdi İbrahim R&D Center, İstanbul